TaatiTeam/OCW/README.md

 ### Downloading easy datasets for ablation studies

-Two easy datasets were generated to experiment the effect of eliminating redherrings:
+We also produced two "easy" versions of the dataset, designed to remove or dramatically reduce the number of red herrings, for abalation:

-* Randomized easy test set by randomly selecting groups across walls.
+- A copy of the dataset where each wall in the test set is replaced with a _random_ selection of groups.
+No group is repeated twice, and no wall contains two copies of the same clue.
+The train and validation sets are unmodified.
 This dataset can be downloaded from [here](https://www.cs.toronto.edu/~taati/OCW/OCW_randomized.tar.gz) or with a bash script:

 ```bash
 bash download_OCW_randomized.sh
 ```
-* WordNet dataset by generating equivalent synonyms of words in each wall.
+- A copy of the dataset generated from WordNet by selecting equivalent synonyms for each clue in a group.
 This dataset can be downloaded from [here](https://www.cs.toronto.edu/~taati/OCW/OCW_wordnet.tar.gz) or with a bash script:

 ```bash
 bash download_OCW_wordnet.sh